daveyarwood/blog.djy.io/src/_drafts/announcing-alda-2.md

     (Although you'd usually just write `>` and `<`, and those still work the same way.)

+* When we implemented the new dynamic attributes, we realized that the default volume level that we've been using all this time was a poor choice.
+The default volume in Alda 1 is `(vol 100)`, which is 100% volume, or _fortississississimo_.
+That's too loud!

+  If you ask most classical musicians what a good "default" volume is, they'll probably tell you that it's _mezzo forte_, which is a "middle of the road"
+  volume: neither quiet nor loud.
+So, in Alda 2, the default volume is `(mf)`, which is equivalent to `(vol 54)`.

+  If you have existing scores that assume the starting volume is `(vol 100)`, you may notice that they are quieter than you remember.
+If you run into this, an easy fix is to simply add a global `(vol!
+100)` at the beginning of the score, preserving the Alda 1 behavior.
+Or, you can go through the volume attribute changes in your score and adjust them to be relative to the new starting volume, which is `(mf)` or `(vol 54)`.
+(It would be a good excuse to try the new dynamic attributes!)

 * The `alda parse` output in Alda 2 is different from that of Alda 1 in a number of ways.
 If you happen to have built any tooling or workflows that rely on the